Slain football players remembered as funny, sweet, ambitious

-Davis had aspirations for the NFL, Moore said.
+Davis’s major was undecided.
+And he had aspirations to play in the NFL, Moore said.
 But he was also thinking about life beyond sports, perhaps in business.
-The future, however, was yet to be decided.

 American studies professor Jack Hamilton, who had Davis in class, offered a similar impression.

 “He made a point to come up and shake my hand and told me I should call him Vel,” Hamilton tweeted.